This page is intended to help ELA teachers make connections to content-area subjects. Embed ELA skills within contexts!

-There are several great sites for background information, curriculum ideas, instructional resources, and possible texts.
-(For leveled readings and text sets, go to Text Levels, Sets, and Complexity.)
+Here are some of the many good sites for background information, curriculum ideas, instructional resources, and possible texts.
+(For leveled readings and text sets, go to Text Complexity and Text Selection.

 - American Museum of Natural History